 That said, we totally get and respect that brewing is all about variety, diversity, experimenting, and doing whatever the heck YOU want to do with your gear and your beer!
 We get that!
 And we will "go there"!

-We will be making a HERMS/RIMS recirculation bulkhead that will come standard on the 20 gallon mash tun, and can be user fitted to our 10 gallon mash tun.
-This bulkhead, alonside a lower T Fitting, will allow users to add a fully funtioning HERMS/RIMS setup to our line of Infussion Mash Vessels.
+We will be making a HERMS/RIMS recirculation bulkhead that will come standard on the 20-gallon mash tun and can be user fitted to our 10-gallon mash tun.
+This bulkhead, alongside a lower T Fitting, will allow users to add a fully functioning HERMS/RIMS setup to our line of Infussion Mash Vessels.

 In fact, since the vessel is already insulated, you won't believe how quickly temperature ramping occurs as a result of the minimal heat loss.